Brian Newman

-Brian Newman (born June 10, 1981) is an American jazz musician, singer, and trumpet player.
-He is most known for his numerous performances with Lady Gaga and her surprise appearances at his performances in New York City.
-Newman currently holds a residency at the Rose Bar at the Gramercy Park Hotel in New York City and is married to American burlesque performer Angie Pontani.
+Brian Anthony Newman (born June 10, 1981) is an American musician, band director, producer, and podcast host.
+He is most known for his numerous performances with Lady Gaga and Tony Bennett.
+Alongside his wife Angie Pontani, Newman produces their live variety show After Dark, which they have performed at the NoMad Library at the Park MGM in Las Vegas and The Box in New York City.

+Newman has released three full-length albums: Eyes on the City (2016), Showboat (2018) and Electric Lounge (2020).

+Newman and Pontani co-host a podcast called Showing Off with Brian Newman & Angie Pontani.

 Early life

-Newman was born on June 10, 1981, and raised in Mentor and Concord Township in Cleveland, Ohio.
+Newman was born on June 10, 1981, and raised in Mentor, Ohio, and Concord Township, Ohio, near Cleveland.
 He told his mother at age 12 that he wanted to grow up to be a New York City jazz musician.
 He began playing at age nine and made his public debut at age 14.
 He is a 1999 graduate of Notre Dame-Cathedral Latin High School.
 Concerning his youth in Cleveland, Newman stated, "That's one thing Cleveland and my family taught me well—the importance of hard work...There are a lot of hard workers in Cleveland."
 He attended the University of Cincinnati's College-Conservatory of Music in Cincinnati, Ohio.